himajin-no-tameiki/vtuber-tl-clip/Video_Editing_tips.md

 # [WIP] Video Editing Tips

-In this article I'll explain the basic workflow of making Vtuber clips for beginner translators.
-I'll use Davinci Resolve for video editing here because I'm familiar with it the most and also it's a very powerful free program.
-However, the same ideas apply to other software as well.
+In this article I'll explain a few tips for making Vtuber clips with Davinci Resolve.
+(But the same ideas apply to other software as well.)

 ## DaVinci Resolve